 - Funds affiliated with a leading private equity firm in defending a shareholder appraisal action in Delaware Chancery Court arising from the acquisition of a portfolio company; and

-- A major international company in FCPA investigations in several different countries in South America and Europe.
+- A major French company in FCPA investigations in several different countries in South America and Europe.

 Geoff was recognized in the 2018 edition of The Legal 500 US as a Recommended Lawyer in the M&A Litigation: Defense and Securities Litigation: Defense categories.